CephalofairGames/frosthaven-faq/index.md

 **Scenario 83** - <span class="hidden">The giant piranha pig still acts like a normal piranha pig, using the piranha pig ability deck.
 The boss deck is <i>only</i> used to determine how the water moves up and if more pigs are spawned.
 So if you draw a non-special card from the boss deck, the giant pig doesn't get an extra action from that.</span>

 **Scenario 83 and Building 88** - <span class="hidden"><b>Can I capture the Giant Piranha Pig?</b> Isaac: "Yeah, I don't see a problem with this.
 Maybe the rules should specify normal or elite, but they don't, so enjoy your giant piranha pig pet!"
-(Note that this is, functionally, still just a normal piranha pig pet.)</span>
+(Note that this is, functionally, still just a normal piranha pig pet.
+This is awaiting a follow-up ruling on whether this makes the scenario unwinnable.)</span>

 **Scenario 84** - <span class="hidden"><b>What is meant by, "If the Elder Ooze would ever suffer damage greater than a normal ooze's hp..."</b> Effectively, the Elder Ooze can only suffer as much damage as a normal ooze's hp from one source.
 Anything above this is lost.</span>